 Men and boys most often experience digestive problems and all the related problems as the number one symptom.
-However, according to the Mayo Clinic, penile skin yeast infections are a big problem especially in uncircumcised males.
+However, according to James M. Steckelberg, M.D. with the Mayo Clinic, penile skin yeast infections are a big problem especially in uncircumcised males.

 and how to treat them.

 Systemic and intestinal yeast infections are treated in much the same way as all other fungal infections.
 This webpage will show you how to treat them.